rabia174/ConformaSight/README.md

 ### Contributing

-The code is produced in (L/V) and the testing and documentation produced with (L/F).
+The code is produced by the fund provided by the University of Bologna.

 <b>Authors<b/> <br/>
 Fatima Rabia Yapicioglu <br/>